kanonade/bot_with_workers/readme.md

 - There is no database to store generated results
 - Don't hardcode the queue names, use of an exclusive queue + reply_to for the return queue
 - Docker-compose is not a production deployment tool
-- Perhaps use a different MQ library, like celery